 There are restrictions on the driver's age - you must be at least 21-25 years old, depending on the conditions of a particular office.
 Another limitation is associated with the use of a car - you cannot go abroad, that is, to a country neighboring Thailand.
 And on the islands, small offices often meet requirements to ride only here on the island, not to ride along the beaches and country mountain roads.
 The mileage is usually unlimited for everyone..

 Do I need a credit card?

-To check on your cardgoogle BIN check online (here is one of the services), and from the first 6 digits of your card, you will know if it is defined as DEBIT, or as CREDIT.
-For example, Tinkoff debit and debit Corn go as credit cards, and debit Sber MastercardThe standard is breaking through now, as a debit.
-Sometimes, you will still be able to pay for a rental car, but it's better to make normal travel maps, Tinkoff is the first in my rating, I have been using it for 4 years.
+To check how your card will break through, google BIN check online (here is one of the services), and by the first 6 digits of your card, you will find out whether it will be defined as DEBIT, or as CREDIT.
+For example, debit debit Tinkoff and debit Corn go like credit cards, and the Sberbank Mastercard Standard debit is making its way now like a debit card.
+Sometimes, you still manage to pay for the car rental, but it's better to make normal travel cards, Tinkoff is the first in my rating, I have been using it for 4 years.

 Passport as a deposit

 When renting a car, you may be asked for your passport as a deposit.
 You should not give it away, this is not correct, then you can get divorced.
 Practiced by small private owners, international offices never take a passport as a deposit.
 But among small offices there are those where a copy of a passport and a cash deposit will be enough, look for them.